-As at 31 December 2021, cost of treasury shares, accumulated earnings of its associates, unrealized mark to market gains and fair value gain on retirement assets are not considered for dividend declaration as per SEC Rule 68, as amended and SEC Memorandum Circular No. 11.
+As at 31 December 2022, cost of treasury shares, accumulated earnings of its associates, unrealized mark to market gains and remeasurement gain on retirement benefits and recognized deferred tax assets are not considered for dividend declaration as per SEC Rule 68, as amended and SEC Memorandum Circular No. 11.

-18. Earnings per Share
+18. Earnings (loss) per Share